Understanding Iranian Public Opinion

 international sanctions, and a potential military strike.

-Please join Heinrich Böll Stiftung North America and Stimson for a discussion of Iranian public opinion.
-Drawing on polls from numerous sources, including recent surveys conducted inside Iran, as well as polls conducted by calling into Iran, the speakers will analyze Iranian attitudes on the country's nuclear program, nuclear weapons, international sanctions, and a potential military strike.
-The discussion will also focus on how sanctions and military threats have shaped Iranian opinion toward their own government and the West.
+Heinrich Böll Stiftung North America and Stimson hosted a discussion of Iranian public opinion.
+Drawing on polls from numerous sources, including recent surveys conducted inside Iran, as well as polls conducted by calling into Iran, the speakers analyzed Iranian attitudes on the country's nuclear program, nuclear weapons, international sanctions, and a potential military strike.
+The discussion also focused on how sanctions and military threats have shaped Iranian opinion toward their own government and the West.

 Ebrahim Mohseni is a PhD Candidate at the Maryland School of Public Policy and a Lecturer on the Faculty of World Studies at the University of Tehran.
 He is also providing consultancy to various research organizations inside Iran that investigate Iranian public opinion on issues of regional and international significance.
 As part of his dissertation, Mohseni is investigating the factors that influence Iran's decision making in regards to its nuclear program and in particular how sanctions have affected Iran's nuclear policies.
 Before joining the Maryland School of Public Policy's PhD program, he was a research associate at the Program on International Policy Attitudes (PIPA) where he, along with other PIPA senior staff, designed questionnaires, analyzed survey data, and conducted in-depth surveys on issues of international significance in more than 40 countries, including Iran, Iraq, Afghanistan, Pakistan, Indonesia, Egypt, Morocco, the United States, Russia, China, and EU member countries.
 He then joined Center for International and Security Studies at Maryland (CISSM) as a graduate assistant and conducted in-depth studies on Iran's nuclear decision-making.
 Mohseni is also the co-author of People and the Tenth Election (University of Tehran Press, 2012), which investigates Iranian people's voting behavior in the tenth presidential election of the Islamic Republic of Iran.
 Mohseni has a Masters of Public Policy and a Graduate Certificate in Intelligence Analysis from the University of Maryland.
 He also has Bachelors degrees in Political Science and in Economics.